CircleCI-Public/circleci-runner-k8s/README.md

   --namespace your-namespace
 ```

+### Setup with parametrized Service Account
+There may be cases where you do not want Helm to create the Service Account resource for you or you would like to use different name for it.
+One case would be if you are creating multiple Helm Releases.
+In these cases you would need to create a service account on different name or reuse existing one.
+Otherwise deployment would failed with HR error: *"Unable to continue with install: ServiceAccount 'circleci-runner' exists and cannot be imported into the current release"*

 ## Support Scope
 - Customers who modify the chart beyond values in `values.yaml` do so at their own risk.
 The type of support CircleCI provides for those customizations will be limited.